- Archives and Rare Book Room Access

 Are you looking for a place on campus where you and your classmates can work or study?
 There are group study rooms in the Library on the basement level and on the second floor.

 - Basement Level: turn left at the bottom of the stairs

 - Second Floor: turn left or right at the top of the stairs

 Technology varies in each room, but each group study room has:

 - A table and chairs

-- A TV you can use to watch DVDs or videos
+- A TV you can use to watch DVDs

 Usage Guidelines for Group Study Rooms

 - Only current NU students may use these rooms for the purpose of studying.

 - To reserve these rooms, please use our online reservation system.